Upgrade to remove ads

 Business owned and usually operated by one person who is responsible for all of its debts.

 Strategy of setting up one or more corporate units as new, independent corporations.
+The corporation that does the spin off is a parent corporation. (division of a business, type of divestiture)

 A share of ownership in a corporation.